Welcome to the Graduate Counseling Program!

 Counseling Program Professional Outcome Data: (Link)

 Students who complete the School Counseling track, a 48 credit-hour CACREP accredited program, are eligible to be licensed to practice as school counselors in the State of Vermont.
+Students also have an option to enroll in the Dual Option (68 credit-hours), completing educational requirements in the state of Vermont to be eligible for licensure in both school counseling and mental health counseling.

 Clinical Mental Health Counseling